-First lady Jill Biden arrives in Washington state to tour bases
+Jill Biden arrives in Washington state to tour bases

 In Washington, the first lady plans to tour JBLM on Monday and Tuesday.
 Also Tuesday, she’ll go to Naval Air Station Whidbey Island.
 On Wednesday, Biden will visit Marine Corps Air Ground Combat Center in Twentynine Palms, California.

-The visits are part of Biden’s push to hear about the challenges military families face and the support they need as part of her effort to relaunch Joining Forces, a program she and former first lady Michelle Obama were involved in.
+The visits are part of Biden’s push to hear about the challenges military families face and the support they need.